teju81/Gazebo_Essentials/README.md

   - Reference [3] is a very nicely written reference to understand URDF and xacro files for describing your robot.
   - Volta Description package in botsync github page is a good reference design
   - Material in visual for sphere/cylinder/box will only show in RVIZ but not in Gazebo.
 Need to set this explicitly for gazebo.
 Not needed if visual is a mesh.
+  - Keep your sensor, control and main robot xacro files separate for better readability